-Bible & Theology Corequisites (3 credits) Required for students who have not completed 9 or more undergraduate or 6 or more graduate credits in Biblical Studies and/or Theology from an accredited institution approved by Johnson University.
-Students may meet this requirement prior to entering the Secondary Education program or concurrently while completing the coursework.
-The course needed to fulfill this requirement is: 3
+Required for students who have not completed 3 or more credits (undergraduate or graduate) in Biblical Studies and/or Theology from an accredited institution approved by Johnson University.
+Students may meet this requirement prior to entering the MAT program or concurrently while completing the coursework.
+The course needed to fulfill this requirement is:

-BIBL 5107 Ministry of the Master (3)

 Secondary Core Curriculum:

-EDUC 5213 Introduction to Education II 3
+EDUC 5213 Introduction to Education II

+Johnson University Graduate Academic Catalog 2023-2024 (Approved June 20, 2023)

+Templar School of Education 86

 SCED 5023 Topics & Trends in Secondary Education 3

 EDUC 5225 Diversity & Special Education 3

 SCED 5012 Introduction to Secondary Education 3

 SCED 5014 Reading in the Content Area 3

 EDUC 5022 Teaching in the Christian School 3

 EDUC 5203 Classroom Management 3

+FLED 5231 Observation Practicum .5

 SCED 5200 Student Teaching: Secondary Education 6

-Elective (3 credits) -choose one: 3
+Elective (3 credits)-choose one: 3

 SCED 5120 Teaching English (3)

 SCED 5122 Teaching History (3)

-SCED 5124 Teaching Economics (3)

 SCED 5125 Teaching Biology (3)

-SCED 5130 Teaching Chemistry (3)

 SCED 5134 Teaching Mathematics (3)

 SCED 5205 Teaching Business (3)

-22
+TOTAL CREDITS IN DEGREE: 33 3.5